isedwards/kb/virtualisation/docker.md

 ## Docker for Windows

-Docker for Windows isn't design to run from anywhere other than the primary harddrive.
+Docker for Windows isn't designed to run from anywhere other than the primary hard drive.
 I followed some instructions (commented in this page) to try to move it, but ultimately it failed.
-Instead I'm currently running docker from the commandline in a Hyper-V VM.
+On Windows, I'm currently running docker from the commandline in a Hyper-V VM (not yet ready to try/trust docker in WSL).

 <!--
 Moving docker for windows to an external drive: